 Which conceptual decisions does the company need to take?

 If you look at the presentation formats, digitalisation has advanced greatly in corporate reporting.
-Even today, annual reports are presented consistently as PDFs and often as online reports (HTML).
+Even today, annual reports and sustainability reports are presented consistently as PDFs and often as online reports (HTML).
 But the technological developments go far beyond that.
 They are changing the way in which annual reports are created, distributed and analysed.
 The focus is no longer solely on the digital representation of the content, but also on the processing processes and the machine reading of the data material.
 Automated processing of structured data for users not only saves time and money, but also enables high comparability and better data analysis.
 This is precisely what the European legislator is demanding, stressing the benefits of a harmonised electronic format for issuers, investors and authorities.

 What does the regulatory requirement mean for companies publishing their reports and where should they start to ensure successful implementation?
 As is often the case, the challenge is to make fundamental decisions before the operational implementation is started in isolation.
 It is necessary to: